Arts & Cultural District

 *Identify the best location and boundaries for the arts and cultural district

 *Recommend policies, governance and zoning to support arts and cultural uses and protect and grow affordable work and work/live spaces

-The Arts & Cultural District Plan is being finalized by the Department of Development and its consultant, Civic Moxie, hired to lead the effort.
+The Arts & Cultural District Plan is being finalized by the Department of Development and Civic Moxie.
 The plan will include zoning recommendations for an area of the district to create live work space for artists.
 Concurrent to the establishment of an Arts and Cultural District, the City is working to update and implement a new Comprehensive Plan assisted by a state grant.
-The recommended zoning changes for the Arts & Cultural District will be a part of the Comprehensive Plan to be approved by City Council in the Fall of this year.
+The recommended zoning changes for the Arts & Cultural District will be a part of the Comprehensive Plan to be approved by City Council.

 1. Why is New Rochelle interested in establishing an Arts + Cultural District?
 There is a vibrant arts scene in New Rochelle, with a long history behind it.
 Some believe that all of the vibrant activities and people are somewhat hidden, and that the arts and culture of the City should be more visible.
 The City wishes to support artists of all kinds, by identifying locations and policies that can help creativity, culture, and arts enterprises thrive.